Fire and rescue services

 More information:

 If you plan to bring medication with you, check whether it's legal in the US.
-Bring enough to last the duration of your trip.
+Take enough legal medication to last the duration of your trip.

-If possible, bring the medication in the original container you were given by your pharmacist and carry a copy of your prescription (where applicable) or a dated letter from your doctor stating:
+If possible, keep your medication in its original container and carry a copy of your prescription or a letter from your doctor stating:

 More information: